 The most complete of the believers in faith are those with the best character, and the best of you are the best in behavior to their women.”(source)

 Through marriage, one is trained in generosity, patience, perseverance, and many other positive traits.
 How merciful God is to facilitate the test for us by encouraging us to do the things we need to be able to continue our journey!
-To discover more about the beauty of marriage in Islam, please read this article “marriage in Islam”.
+To discover more about the beauty of marriage in Islam, please read these articles: “marriage in Islam”

 Types of love in Islam: